malkhamis-panw/gaia/doc/documentation.md

 Type: `enum(KubeSquall | PodAtomic | PodContainers)`

-This field is kept for backward compatibility for Defenders <= 3.5.
+This field is kept for backward compatibility for enforcers <= 3.5.

 Default value: